GoogleCloudPlatform/compute-image-packages/README.md

     `google-sudoers` group.
 *   The daemon stores a file in the guest to preserve state for the user accounts managed by Google.
-*   The authorized keys file for a Google managed user is delete when all SSH keys for the user are removed from metadata.
+*   The authorized keys file for a Google managed user is deleted when all SSH keys for the user are removed from metadata.
 *   User accounts not managed by Google are not modified by the accounts daemon.